dojo/widgets/docs/V7-Migration-Guide.md

 ### Validated widgets

 Many of our form widgets are now capable of validating themselves.
-In many cases this is
+In many cases this is done in an uncontrolled way meanign the widget will display it's valid state / error message and will call the `onValidate` callback when valid state changes.

 * Overview of breaking changes
 	* Normalisation of properties across the library, eg onValue, value/initialValue